 In some cases, it might actually be the real reason and not be an excuse at all.

 When you are feeling sick or are physical damaged in some way, you can call your employer and let them know that you won’t be able to come in and that should be the end of it.

 If you work in a high powered job or are experiencing a heavy volume of work in the office at the current time, you may have to talk the boss into letting you take an emergency leave, but in most cases it is possible.

 If you work in a setting that is extremely organized and there are too many rules regarding taking leaves and such, you can try to get a letter emailed to the boss pretty much at the start of the day, so that it can be processed immediately.

-If you would like to take an emergency leave strictly in the time of the current pandemic, you may tell the boss that you are experiencing symptoms that are worrying and you don’t want to risk infecting other people, and that might be the best reason to take an emergency leave even if you don’t have the disease.
+If you would like to take an emergency leave strictly in the time of the current ongoing lockdown, you may tell the boss that you are experiencing symptoms that are worrying and you don’t want to risk infecting other people, and that might be the best reason to take an emergency leave even if you don’t have the disease.